samclarke/sceditor.com/content/documentation/files.md

 ## Plugins <a id="plugins"></a>

+   * `minified/plugins/autosave.js`
+     The minified Autosave plugin.
+Add to the `plugin` option to enable it.

    * `minified/plugins/autoyoutube.js`
      The minified AutoYoutube plugin.
 Add to the `plugin` option to enable it.

    * `minified/plugins/dragdrop.js`
      The minified Drag and Drop plugin.
 Add to the `plugin` option to enable it.

-   * `minified/plugins/undo.js`
+   * `minified/plugins/emojis.js`
-     The minified undo plugin.
+     The minified Emojis plugin.
 Add to the `plugin` option to enable it.

    * `minified/plugins/plaintext.js`
      The minified plain text plugin.
+Add to the `plugin` option to enable it.

+   * `minified/plugins/undo.js`
+     The minified undo plugin.
 Add to the `plugin` option to enable it.

 ## Formats <a id="formats"></a>